-- 4.12 CCM.
-Storage of hydrogen: - Climate change adaptation: Enagás has a physical climate risk analysis for its current infrastructures.
-Where applicable, it also has control and management measures in place to mitigate these (for more information, see disclosure requirement IRO-1 in chapter E1).
+• 4.12 CCM.
+Storage of hydrogen:

-For new construction projects, these are currently at a very early stage.
-However, Enagás is preparing Initial Project Documents which already include specific analyses of the vulnerability of projects to climate-related hazards.
+- Climate change adaptation: Enagás has a physical climate risk analysis for its current infrastructures.
+Where applicable, it also has control and management measures in place to mitigate these (for more information, see disclosure requirement IRO-1 in chapter E1). - For new construction projects, these are currently at a very early stage.
+However, Enagás is preparing Initial Project Documents which already include specific analyses of the vulnerability of projects to climate-related hazards. - Sustainable use and protection of water and marine resources: not applicable.